2008 British Columbia Scotties Tournament of Hearts

-The 2008 British Columbia Scotties Tournament of Hearts, British Columbia's women's provincial curling championship, was held January 23–27 at the Trail Curling Club in Trail, British Columbia.
-The winning team of Allison MacInnes represented British Columbia at the 2008 Scotties Tournament of Hearts in Regina, Saskatchewan, finishing round robin with a 4–7 record.
+The 2008 British Columbia Scotties Tournament of Hearts, the provincial women's curling championship for British Columbia, was held January 23 to 27 at the Trail Curling Club in Trail, British Columbia.
+The winning Allison MacInnes rink represented British Columbia at the 2008 Scotties Tournament of Hearts in Regina, Saskatchewan, finishing round robin with a 4–7 record.

+Having won the 2007 Scotties Tournament of Hearts, Team Kelly Scott earned an automatic berth to the national championship as Team Canada.
+This meant British Columbia qualified two teams for the Scotties.